simonmichael/hledger_site/src/install.md

   bash hledger-install.sh
 </div>

-This uses the stack or cabal build tools
-(installing stack in ~/.local/bin if needed), and installs the hledger tools in ~/.local/bin or ~/.cabal/bin.

-Or, if you prefer to run [stack] yourself:
+### With stack

+If you have [stack], you can run it yourself to install the main hledger tools in ~/.local/bin:

 <div class="builder-command">
   stack update <br>
   stack install --resolver=lts-18 hledger-lib-1.24.1 hledger-1.24.1 hledger-ui-1.24.1 hledger-web-1.24.1 --silent
 </div>

-This installs the main hledger tools in ~/.local/bin.
-Your <code>stack --version</code> should be not too ancient; use a recent release (2.5.1+) for best results.
+Your `stack --version` should be modern (at least 2.7) for best results.
-You can usually upgrade stack quickly with <code>stack upgrade</code>.
+(You can usually upgrade stack quickly with `stack upgrade`.)
-Windows users: the 64-bit version of stack is preferable;
-and you should omit hledger-ui from this command, unless you are in [WSL].
+On Windows, prefer the 64-bit version of stack, and omit hledger-ui from this command (unless you are in [WSL]).

-Or, if you prefer to run [cabal] yourself:
+### With cabal

+If you have [GHC] and [cabal], you can run cabal yourself to install the main hledger tools in ~/.cabal/bin:

 <div class="builder-command">
   cabal update <br>